-A pair of 56-foot-tall sea creatures bookend this 25-story glass pyramid, a luxe resort designed, like the adjoining Swan, by world-renowned architect Michael Graves.
-The fabric-draped lobby resembles a giant sultan's tent.
+A pair of 56-foot-tall sea creatures bookends this 25-story glass pyramid, a luxe resort designed, like the adjoining Swan, by world-renowned architect Michael Graves, and close enough to the parks that you can escape the midday heat for a dip in the pool.
+Both hotels underwent a complete face-lift in all rooms and public areas in 2015.
 All rooms have either two queen beds or one king, with pillow-top mattresses, down comforters with crisp white duvet covers, and overstuffed pillows.
 Rooms have flat-panel TVs with an interactive resort information system, along with views of Epcot, Disney's BoardWalk, or Hollywood Studios.
-The pool's cave and waterfall are so inviting that the kids won't complain if you escape from the midday heat at the parks for a relaxing cool-down.
+The pool's cave and waterfall are so inviting that the kids will happily leave the parks for a relaxing cool-down.

 May 27, 2008

 I really love Dolphin hotel.
 Best special rates for $169.00.
 I can't wait to stay in the Dolphin.
 I give this hotel a Excellent mark.
 Disney keep the nice work.